 The PAC is chaired by the Joint Office and is attended by PAC Members, with others permitted to attend as required in an observer role.

-The PAC and any performance assurance framework is limited to energy and supply points within local distribution zones, it does not extend to energy transported through the National Transmission System and supply points connected to it.

 Performance Assurance Committee structure

-The PAC comprises 5 User representatives and 5 Gas Transporter representatives.
+The PAC comprises 5 Shipper User representatives and 5 Gas Transporter representatives.
 Each representative is a PAC Member.
 Each PAC Member is a voting member

-Gas Transporter representatives PAC Members are from any of the Distribution Networks and independent Gas Transporters, but not from National Grid NTS.
+Gas Transporter representatives PAC Members are from any of the Distribution Networks and independent Gas Transporters.

-User representatives PAC Members are elected annually on the 1st October and at other times when vacancies occur.
-These elections are conducted by the Gas Forum.
+Shipper User representatives PAC Members are elected annually on the 1st October and at other times when vacancies occur.
+These elections will be conducted by the Gas Forum.

 PAC Members are representatives in their own right and do not represent the company by which they are employed.
-The election rules permit no more than one PAC Member per company [licence?] and it is recommended that PAC Members should have at least 3 years gas settlement knowledge and experience.
+The election rules permit no more than one PAC Member per company and it is recommended that PAC Members should have at least 3 years gas settlement knowledge and experience.

-A list of all PAC Members and standing alternates is published on the Joint office website.
+A list of all PAC Members and standing alternates is published on the Joint Office website.

 A PAC Member may appoint an alternate either on a standing basis or on a meeting by meeting basis.
 Such appointments shall be made in writing or by email to enquiries@gasgovernance.co.uk.
+Alternates need not necessary come from the same company as the PAC member, but will have at least [3] years gas settlement knowledge and experience.

 Meetings

 The PAC endeavours to meet on a monthly basis.
-The meeting will be quorate where there are at least two User PAC Members and two Gas Transporters PAC Members with a minimum of six PAC Members in attendance.
+The meeting will be quorate where there are at least two Shipper User PAC Members and two Gas Transporters PAC Members with a minimum of six PAC Members in attendance.

 An agenda for each meeting is published on the Joint Office website at least five Business Days prior to the meeting and minutes published no more than five days after the meeting.